demisto/content/Packs/CrowdStrikeFalconX/Playbooks/Detonate_URL_-_CrowdStrike_Falcon_X_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-* CrowdStrikeFalconX
+* CrowdStrikeFalcon Intelligence Sandbox
-* CrowdStrike Falcon X
+* CrowdStrike Falcon Intelligence Sandbox

 ### Scripts
 This playbook does not use any scripts.